 We shared everything.
 We even bought two identical gifts for birthdays and holidays.
 We’d see each other wearing the gift we’d given and want it back.
 Hence our motto: Indian givers buy two.

 I was beside her bed that Friday night and still talking.
 Sharing stories with her gave me the connection I needed.
-More importantly, repeating the stories was assurance I wouldn’t forget.
+More importantly, repeating the stories was assurance I’d never forget them.

 I recalled all the times she made green coconut icing cupcakes adorned with jelly beans for my Easter-ish birthday.
 How she bathed me in a minnow-ridden horse trough when, as a toddler, I fell face first into a cow patty.

 My favorite was the two of us awakening on Christmas to a smoke-filled house.
 We’d forgotten about the turkey and then giggled at our incompetence all the way to Honey Baked Ham.

 And how she begged me to drive from Los Angeles to Oklahoma to spend the millennium with her and her closest friends, sipping margaritas concocted with their favorite ingredient, triple sex.